divyalalwani/movieshark./README.md

 A movie streaming I created for the sake of practicing React and Redux.
-It features design patterns recommended by the documentation.
 Some of the tools used include: <br />

 * Hooks (and custom hooks)
 * React Router